Youth Sports & Wellness

 Soccer Skills- Summer- Illinois Fire JuniorsThis class is designed for players 6-12 years of age.
 You will work on your skills this summer with the Illinois Fire Juniors professional coaching staff.
 Each class will focus on developing a sound technical base and giving players a good understanding of the individual tactical components of the game.
 FLYER(PDF)

-Soccer Stars is a 5 week program available for boys and girls ages 4-8.
+Soccer Stars is a 5 week program available for boys and girls ages 6-8.
 Soccer stars will focus on instilling good habits to young soccer players by teaching proper fundamentals.
 Topics will include striking, passing, dribbling, and much more.
 Each lesson will conclude with small sided scrimmages.
-6-8 year olds will meet for 60 minutes once a week while 4-5 year olds meet for 45 minutes once a week.
+6-8 year old's will meet for 60 minutes once a week.
 This program will be taught by Parks and Recreation staff.

 Tennis is offered for the beginner, intermediate and advanced player.
 Participants must be ages eight – 17 to participate.
-View the Flyer (PDF).
+Flyer (PDF).

 "To The Max" 2K Obstacle Course Challenge Training

-Come and prepare for Town of Normal's first OCR with obstacle course guru Dustin Webb!
-Participants will receive 4 training sessions and entry to the OCR on September 15.
+Come and prepare for Town of Normal's 2nd Annual OCR with obstacle course guru Dustin Webb!
+Participants will receive 4 training sessions and entry to the OCR.
 FLYER (PDF)

 Tri-Shark Kids: Intro to Triathlon